Hair Tissue Mineral Analysis (HTMA): Trace Elements Comprehensive Hair Test Plus Written Report + Diet Plan

 The HTMA test is the most thorough and intelligent way of charting your detoxification process and get a detailed blueprint of your nutritional metabolic activity.

 HTMA Consultations: This test fee does not include any professional HTMA Practitioner consultation time about the hair test results.
-Consultations for advice and to review the supplement recommendations are $375 for a 1.5 hour private appointment by phone or Skype.
+Consultations for advice and to review the supplement recommendations are $399 for a 1.5 hours private appointment by Skype.

 NOTE: We cannot accept HTMA orders with a New York State billing, mailing or shipping address.
 New York State regulations (NY Public Health Law Section 574) do not allow hair samples collected from residents of New York to be processed at this time.